 Where did we travel?
 We visited Spain, France, Italy, Austria, Switzerland, Germany and the United Kingdom.
 Every place offered something different!

 Of course there are many restaurants that we didn’t get to try.
 I’m sure there are many other great ones out there.
 This list is just from our experience and personal opinion.
-I hope you’ll find some new places to try!
+Also note that we traveled in 2019, so I can’t guarantee that all of these restaurants will be available at the time that you visit.
+That being said, I hope you’ll find some new places to try!

 The Best Restaurants we Tried in Europe:

 Let’s start with the UK because that’s where we found most of our favorite restaurants.
 We stayed there the longest and got to try out many restaurants.
 London was full of good food!

 Shaun would probably add by CHLOE to this list and I agree that it was good, but the restaurants I’m mentioning below were better in my opinion.
 Another one I enjoyed, but that didn’t make the list was Farmacy.
 Their vegan mac and cheese was great, but everything else we tried wasn’t amazing and the prices were high.
 That being said, here are our top restaurants from the UK!

 I think I can safely say that this was my favorite meal of our entire 3 months in Europe.
 This Indian restaurant has several locations across the UK.
 We personally tried the Carnaby Dishoom.
 It’s not vegetarian, but they offer many vegetarian and vegan options!

 What we Tried: We started with the vegetable samosas and the okra fries to share.
 I then had their house black daal with naan bread and Shaun had their vegetable biryani.
 I also had their house chai with oat milk.
 Everything was absolutely amazing.
 I would fly back to London just to have that daal one more time.